ocf/puppet/README.md

 definitions in LDAP, so changing a server's environment requires a `/admin` Kerberos principal (and corresponding LDAP privileges).

-Start by getting a ticket for your `/admin` principal:
+Start by getting a ticket for your `/admin` principal and launching ldapvi on the server's LDAP entry:

-    ckuehl@supernova:~$ kinit ckuehl/admin

-Then, use `ldapvi` to switch the `environment` attribute of the server you want to test on:

-    ckuehl@supernova:~$ ldapvi cn=raptors
+    ckuehl@supernova:~$ kinit ckuehl/admin ldapvi cn=raptors

+A text representation of the LDAP entry will open in your editor.
+For example:

+    0 cn=raptors,ou=Hosts,dc=OCF,dc=Berkeley,dc=EDU
+    cn: raptors
+    type: server
+    ipHostNumber: 169.229.10.200
+    objectClass: device
+    objectClass: ocfDevice
+    environment: production

+Change the environment from `production` to your own, then save the file and quit your editor. `ldapvi` will ask you to type `y` to confirm the changes.

-After switching the environment, you can trigger a puppet run on the server and watch the log:
+After switching the environment, you can connect to the server, trigger a puppet run, and watch the logs:

+    ckuehl@supernova:~$ ssh raptors
     ckuehl@raptors:~$ sudo puppet-trigger
     ckuehl@raptors:~$ sudo less +F /var/log/syslog